Fen: Nutrient cycling

-Fen, being a distinct type of wetland, shares many biogeochemical characteristics with other wetlands.
+Fens share many biogeochemical characteristics with other wetlands.
 Like all wetlands, they play an important role in nutrient cycling because they are located at the interface of aerobic (oxic) and anaerobic (anoxic) environments.
 Most wetlands have a thin top layer of oxygenated soil in contact with the atmosphere or oxygenated surface waters.
 Nutrients and minerals may cycle between this oxidized top layer and the reduced layer below, undergoing oxidation and reduction reactions by the microbial communities adapted to each layer.
 Many important reactions take place in the reduced layer, including denitrification, manganese reduction, iron reduction, sulfate reduction, and methanogenesis.
 Because wetlands are hotspots for nutrient transformations and often serve as nutrient sinks, they may be constructed to treat nutrient-rich waters created by human activities.

 Fens are also hotspots for primary production, as the continuous input of groundwater stimulates production.
 Bogs, which lack this input of groundwater, have much lower primary production.